n1md7/indexeddb-promise/README.md

       const db = new DB();

-      // add new record
+      // add a new record
       db.insert({
         id: Math.random() * 10,
-        roomName: 'My room name',
-        roomId: 1,
-        comment: 'This room is awesome',
+        username: 'admin',
+        password: 'nimda',
+        createdAt: new Date(),
+        updatedAt: new Date(),
       })
         .then(function () {
-          //when done click update button
           console.info('Yay, you have saved the data.');
         })
         .catch(function (error) {
           console.error(error);
         });

-      // Get all results from DB
-      db.selectAll().then(function (results) {
+      // Get all results from the database db.selectAll().then(function (results) {
         console.log(...results);
       });